Signs of stroke and what to do next

 Understanding stroke signs and symptoms

-"You can also use the acronym VAN to remember that stroke affects vision, results in aphasia (language problems) and can cause a person to neglect one side of their body," Dr. Zach said.
+"You can also use the acronym VAN to remember that stroke affects vision, results in aphasia (language problems) and can cause a person to neglect one side of their body," Dr. Reese says.

 What not to do

-"It's important that if you think someone is having a stroke, you don't ask them what to do or believe them if they say they're all right, because, unfortunately, they probably don't know," said Dr. Zach.
+"It's important that if you think someone is having a stroke, you don't ask them what to do or believe them if they say they're all right, because, unfortunately, they probably don't know," states Dr. Reese.

-Time is of the essence, so empower yourself to take charge of the situation, even if you're not sure how serious the medical issue is.
+Time is of the essence, so empower yourself to take charge of the situation, even if you're not sure of the severity of their medical condition.

-HonorHealth Scottsdale Osborn, HonorHealth Scottsdale Shea, John C. Lincoln and Deer Valley medical centers are certified as Primary Stroke Centers.
+Four of our medical centers, including HonorHealth John C. Lincoln, Deer Valley and Scottsdale Shea and Osborn medical centers, are certified as Primary Stroke Centers.
 This certification shows that the centers demonstrate a commitment to excellence to provide care that can significantly improve a stroke patient's outcome.
-Don't hesitate to ask the ambulance driver to take your loved one to the nearest Primary Stroke Center if he or she is having stroke symptoms.
+Don't hesitate to ask the ambulance driver to take your loved one to the nearest Primary Stroke Center if they are experiencing stroke symptoms.